naturalis/trait-organismal-ungulates/terms/terms.md

 ## AVGTravelDistance
 - The average amount of kilometers a mature species can walk/run per day.
 The size of the home range is used when information about the average travel distance cannot be found.
 - Kilometers

-## AVGWeight
-- The amount of kilograms the mature species weighs on average.
-- Kilograms

 ## Binomial Name
 - The name of the organism, consisting of 2 terms in Latin: the first being the genus and the second being the species.